 If It’s Not Real Hair Loss… Then What Is It?

-First, let’s understand what real hair loss is.
-According to experts, hair loss (medically known as anagen effluvium) in women usually first happens along the line of the part.
-In addition, hair around the top of the head gets thinner as well.
+First, let’s understand what actual hair loss is.
+According to experts, hair loss (medically known as anagen effluvium) in women usually happens along the line of the part.
+In addition, hair around the top of the head gets thinner.

-Unlike postpartum hair loss, which is triggered by hormonal changes, real hair loss is triggered by the following:
+Unlike postpartum hair loss, which is triggered by hormonal changes, actual hair loss is triggered by the following:

 - Hereditary hair loss